North Carolina vs. South Carolina Women's Basketball Predictions & Picks - November 30

 North Carolina Performance Insights

-- The Tar Heels have a +111 scoring differential, topping opponents by 15.9 points per game.
-They're putting up 68.6 points per game to rank 155th in college basketball and are allowing 52.7 per outing to rank 27th in college basketball.
+- The Tar Heels outscore opponents by 15.9 points per game (scoring 68.6 points per game to rank 155th in college basketball while giving up 52.7 per outing to rank 27th in college basketball) and have a +111 scoring differential overall.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.